VAOkolo/Blog_Frontend_PW/README.md

 Next, during the duration of the working day several meetings were done at an interval of about 3h to 5h via Slack.

-Then, taking the process in terms of milestiones there were ... significant ones -
+Then, taking the process in terms of milestones there were many significant ones -

 // image first design - wierframe
 // images refined design